systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 ### Following the Script
 To balance portability with convenience, I chose to implement the CI/CD pipeline
     using [Bash].
-The bulk of the pipeline is [defined using bash scripts] that can be run on any
+The bulk of the pipeline is [defined using Bash scripts] that can be run on any
     system with a compatible shell environment
 (which is most systems at this point).

-Bundling the pipeline logic into a set of bash scripts clearly defines
+Bundling the pipeline logic into a set of Bash scripts clearly defines
     the pipeline actions.
 Each script is responsible for a specific task in the process, combining
     shared functions, systems commands, and in many cases, other prerequisite